Learning-Based Downlink Power Allocation in Cell-Free Massive MIMO Systems

 Another approach to solving the problem of lack of information about the inter-relations between the LSF coefficients is to use a clustered DNN implementation.
 This section evaluates the performance of the CDNN solution in comparison to the DDNN and heuristic power allocations.
 Fig.~\ref{MR_CDNN} shows the CDF of the SE per UE with MR precoding for the WMMSE-ADMM benchmark, the DDNN and CDNN solutions, as well as the heuristic and equal power allocations.
 It can be seen that the CDNN results in about the same performance as the DDNN-SI for the less fortunate UEs, but with a lower degradation for the UEs with better channel conditions compared to the DDNN.
 In Fig.~\ref{RZF_CDNN}, the performance of the CDNN with RZF precoding is investigated.
 It is seen that in case of RZF precoding, the CDNN provides an improvement over both the DDNN and DDNN-SI models.

 As suggested in the literature \cite{bashar2020exploiting,chakraborty2019centralized} and inferred from the results, with RZF precoding there is more room for improvement with learning-based approaches compared to MR precoding.
 The reason behind this is mainly that precoding schemes that aim at minimizing interference result in the power coefficients being more closely related to the LSF inputs.
 That is why combining inputs from several APs at an EP as in the CDNN implementation is more beneficial in this case.
-Other than that, the difference in terms of SE between the DDNN-SI and CDNN is rather small, so the choice of implementation will likely depend on the physical distribution of APs and network resources.
+Other than that, the difference in terms of SE between the DDNN-SI and CDNN is rather small.
+These solutions are tailored for implementation on different physical network architectures on top of which cell-free massive MIMO is envisioned to be built in practice, so the choice of implementation will likely depend on the physical distribution of APs and network resources.